Important COVID-19 Information

 Randolph Oral Surgery has been providing emergency and urgent care to our community throughout this unprecedented time.
 Our team has been closely monitoring recommendations set forth by the state and federal officials and is following the recommendations of the ADA.
-We are currently treating patients in our Randolph, Brick, Sparta, Flanders and Newton locations.
+We are currently treating patients in our Randolph, Brick, Sparta, Flanders, Newton, and Hackettstown locations.
 Patient safety and health has always been and continues to be our priority.
 If you have any specific questions please call us.

 We look forward to us all recovering quickly from this unforeseen and unimaginable situation and wish you good health.

 Your Team at Randolph Oral Surgery

 At Randolph Oral Surgery, our goal has always been the well-being, health and safety of our patients and staff.
 Our office proudly follows the infection control recommendations and guidelines set forth by the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).

 As such, during the ongoing COVID-19 outbreak, we have taken the following steps to ensure the safety of our patients and staff.

 - Limited Waiting Room – We will practice limited use of our waiting room area (no magazines, forms, etc.).
 Upon arrival, one of our team members will instruct you as to next steps and whether or not there may be a need to wait in your car.